 There are also free entrance sites in Delhi such as the Lodi Gardens and magnificent Swaminarayan Akshardham Temple, named as the World’s Largest Hindu Temple.
-Delhi’s culture has been influenced by its lengthy history and historic association as the capital of India, Although a strong Punjabi Influence can be seen in language, Dress and Cuisine brought by the large number of refugees who came following the partition in 1947 the recent migration from other parts of India has made it a melting pot.
+Delhi’s culture has been influenced by its lengthy history and historic association as the capital of India, Although a strong Punjabi influence can be seen in language, Dress and Cuisine brought by a large number of refugees who came following the partition in 1947 the recent migration from other parts of India has made it a melting pot.

 You can see the majestic and India’s iconic symbol in Agra – the Taj Mahal.
 It is considered to be one of the most beautiful architectural wonders ever built.
-We suggest you also take a tour around the Old City located behind Jama Masjid, it’s a place where variety of ware, arts and crafts, clothes, spices, are being sold.
+We suggest you also take a tour around the Old City located behind Jama Masjid, it’s a place where a variety of ware, arts and crafts, clothes, spices, are being sold.

 The picture-worthy Hawa Mahal or what they called as the “Palace of the Wind” can be found in Jaipur.
 This building is originally designed to allow royal women to see street scenes without being seen.
 Tourists also visit the 5-storey Water Palace where the rest of the palace is submerged in the water.

 Here at Kochi, you’ll see the Hill Palace Museum which houses the collection of the royal familes, painting, and jewelries.
 Take note that photography is prohibited.

 Located 190 kms east of Kochi, you can experience the wildlife in this part of India.
 This is where you can find the rich plantation, jungle, and the sanctuary of the wild animals roaming in the land.
 Thattekad Bird Sanctuary can also be visited in Thekhady.